 When you’re in the middle of doing laundry or dishes, it’s easy to look at your spouse and other family members and feel like you’re doing it all.
 Make sure to share the load with your spouse and any other members of the family who can chip in.
 Many caregiving tasks can be done from a distance.
 For instance, your brother-in-law could schedule medical appointments for your loved one.
 Even when the task someone helps with is small, it gives you one less thing to worry about.

 For some families, caring for a senior loved one can be overwhelming at times.
 Luckily, they can rely on professional respite care.
-Harrisburg, PA, Home Care Assistance is a trusted name in respite and hourly care.
+Harrisburg, PA, Home Care is a trusted name in respite and hourly care.
 Our caregivers are available around the clock to assist seniors with bathing, transportation, medication reminders, exercise, and much more, allowing families the time they need to focus on other important responsibilities or just take a break.

 4. Feeling Uncomfortable with Certain Types of Care